dennis8844/n-Back-Hack/Readme.md

 # n-Back Hack

 Looking for a way to excel at the n-Back test?
 Know a little about programming?
-No need to be a crazy engineer, just the basic intro level stuff arrays/dict.
+No need to be a crazy engineer, just the basic intro-level material such as proccessing arrays/dict.
 This algo will help you envision what to do in your head (especially processing as a dict).

 I did some n-Back testing while being a guinea pig for a study.
-They were super hard, andhurt my brain.
-At the same time I was learning programming and I ran through a thought experiment on how a mind-algo that can provide results.
-So I am not translating that to a real algo as follows.
+At first they practically hurt my brain.
+Luckily, this was the same time I was learning to program and I ran through a thought experiment on how a mind-algo that could provide results.
+And it did extremely well.
+So I decided to stub out what I've done in code, so a quasi-algo comes to mind and if you can understand it, you can hack the n-Back0.

 # What is a n-Back test?